elixir-cldr/cldr_units/README.md

 ```
 ### Unit decomposition

 Sometimes its a requirement to decompose a unit into one or more subunits.
-For example, if someone is 6.3 feet heigh we would normally say "6 feet, 4 inches".
+For example, if someone is 6.3 feet height we would normally say "6 feet, 4 inches".
 This can be achieved with `Cldr.Unit.decompose/2`.
 Using our example:

 ```elixir
 iex> height = Cldr.Unit.new(:foot, 6.3)